-This project is focused on how disturbance, especially fire, affects nutrition, predation, and competition for mule deer in southern British Columbia.
-This region once supported British Columbia’s most productive mule deer population, which has declined since the 1970s in spite of increasingly restrictive hunting regulations.
+This project is focused on how disturbance, especially fire, affects nutrition, predation, and competition for mule deer in the forested Northwest.
+For example, this region once supported British Columbia’s most productive mule deer population, which has declined since the 1970s in spite of increasingly restrictive hunting regulations.
+At the same time, a number of landscape changes, including increasing older forest stands and abundance of white-tailed deer, make it difficult to isolate mechanisms causing the decline.
 Recent large-scale fires provide the rare opportunity for a landscape-scale experiment on how disturbance affects mule deer demography, resource selection, and community relationships.

 Our study questions include: